Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Closed-Loop Equilibria

 \subsection{Uniqueness of the Equilibrium}

 Lemma 1 shows that under Assumption \ref{ass:w bounded}, there is an equilibrium for the closed-loop system.
 We study here conditions for this equilibrium to be unique.
-To enforce the uniqueness of this equilibrium, we assume the following. \begin{assumption} Either $\dz{\binv w} = 0$, or the maximizing argument $k$ given by \eqref{eq:maximizing index k} is unique. \end{assumption} If $\dz{\binv w} \neq 0$ and $k$ is not unique, then an arbitrarily small perturbation of $w$ would make $k$ unique.
-Thus this assumption is likely to hold in practical applications.
+To enforce the uniqueness of this equilibrium, we assume the following. \begin{assumption} Either $\dz{\binv w} = 0$, or the maximizing argument $k$ given by \eqref{eq:maximizing index k} is unique. \end{assumption} If $k$ is non-unique, an arbitrarily small perturbation of $B$ or $w$ would make it so.
+In practical applications, $w$ is expected to vary slowly over time.
+This makes it unlikely that $k$ would be non-unique for an extended period of time, but may also cause $k$ to shift between agents.
+The analysis of such scenarios requires to study the transient behavior of the system, which is outside the scope of the paper, but will be the subject of future work.